cult-of-coders/grapher-react/README.md

 })
 ```

-If you need custom behavior for a specific component for `error` and `loading` components you can simply do:
+You can override the defaults at the `withQuery` level, for example you want different `error` and `loading` components, you can simply do:

 ```jsx harmony
 export default withQuery((props) => {